kavia-common/gym-management-system-21164-21173/gym_frontend/README.md

-# Gym Frontend – Ocean Professional Scaffold
+# Gym Frontend – Ocean Professional

-A clean React scaffold aligned with the Ocean Professional theme.
-Provides a minimal layout shell (TopBar + SideNav), React Router setup, and placeholder pages.
-Authentication is intentionally deferred.
+A React UI aligned with the Ocean Professional theme, now with a pluggable API layer, entity state via Zustand, and core CRUD pages (Dashboard, Classes, Bookings, Memberships).
+Authentication is a no-op and can be wired later without changing pages.

 ## Features